-FACTS uses the services of MACCS Health Services (and their on-site RN) to insure proper management of students chronic health problems.
+FACTS uses the services of a Health Services Contractor (and their on-site RN) to insure proper management of students chronic health problems.
 FACTS contracts with an agency for services such as speech, OT, PT, visual impairment and psychology services.
 FACTS' Special Education Supervisor insures coordination among all school staff for the implementation and adherence to IEPs and 504 Plans.
 We hold interagency meetings to coordinate services with, for example, the behavioral health agencies with whom we work.
-When FACTS is unable to meet the specific needs of a student who could be better served in another setting, FACTS contracts with an approved private school.
 The FACTS Dean of Students coordinates with the Secretary for school records to call parents whose children are exhibiting a pattern of unexplained absences.
 Persistent problems are referred to the school social worker.
 FACTS employs a social worker who works in coordination with the Special Education Supervisor and the Dean of Students to develop plans for individual students or small groups of students.

 Communication of Educational Opportunities EEP EEI ML HS

 Course Planning Guides

 Directing Public to the PDE & Test-related Websites Х Х Х

 Individual Meetings Х Х Х

 Letters to Parents/Guardians Х Х Х

 Local Media Reports Х Х Х

 Website Х Х Х

-Meetings with Community, Families and Board of Directors X Х Х
+Meetings with Community, Families and Board of Directors Х Х Х

-Mass Phone Calls/Emails/Letters Х Х Х

-Newsletters Х Х Х

-Press Releases Х Х Х

-School Calendar Х Х Х

-Student Handbook Х Х Х

-Take-Home-Tuesday Folder (weekly communication to families in multiple languages) Х Х Х